 When you do use sub domains, then research keywords relevant to the niche of the Primary Domain.
 As example, in one of my Sub Domains I’m using the keyword “Jobs”.
 Now as you can see, the Primary Domain is within the Internet Marketing Niche.
 So, “Jobs” is a perfect fit because making money online may prove more profitable to someone that has more time at their disposal.
 Like someone looking for a job…?
 Just a thought… Coincidentally, the keyword “Jobs” get searched 2,740,000 times per Month on Google…and…get this.
 It also has a Medium Competition!

-You can view the Blog And Sub Domain “Jobs”, to get a better idea.
 You will notice the content, relevant to working from home.
 Sub Domains are a great way to get more exposure to your web forms and affiliate offers, because having an email list is just as important as having a Blog.
 If you’re going to make some real money online, that is…

 Wishing You Prosperity,